jyotirmoydotdev/Hashnode-Backup/clen3qjxr000509lb3wq4deye.md

 # What's on the next article?

-Next, we will what is Mining and Incentive Models.
+Next, we will see what is Mining and Incentive Models.

 %%[links]